ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 **Q-2.
 C# Profiling**

 **Q-2.
 What is garbage collection in C#?**
+Garbage collection is the process of freeing up memory that is captured by unwanted objects.
+When you create a class object, automatically some memory space is allocated to the object in the heap memory.
+Now, after you perform all the actions on the object, the memory space occupied by the object becomes waste.
+It is necessary to free up memory.

+Garbage collection happens in three cases:

+- If the occupied memory by the objects exceeds the pre-set threshold value.
+- If the garbage collection method is called
+- If your system has low physical memory

 **Q-1.
 What are some advanced garbage collection techniques in C# to improve performance?**